merlijne77/merlijne77/README.md

 Contains a dynamic picture depending on the weather and time of the day.

 ![Screenshot From 2025-03-06 12-33-33](https://github.com/user-attachments/assets/ff14a376-8796-4a9b-8655-1c2e87035dfd)

+### 🔭Working on the release of OVERLOAD Android application to manage 🔭
+### mental health/sensory overload.
+Release month ---> Juni 2025🔭

 ### Working on a Github contribution chart text displayer in Python (may 2025):
 Just to show funny image in, for example youre readme's.